-Businesses, enterprises, and entrepreneurs must accommodate team systems into their structure to grow and successfully
+Businesses, enterprises, and entrepreneurs must accommodate team systems into their structure to grow and successfully the vision set before them.

 John Maxwell has written several books on the subject and as a Maxwell certified trainer we have access to his material and mentorship programs.
 The 17 Indisputable Laws of Teamwork: Embrace Them and Empower your Team and The Essential Qualities of a Team Player are 2 books that I have studied.